mcc-prior-art/mcc-layer/docs/exhibits/README.md

 > Memory without a token is not permission.

 **Purpose**
-Exhibit G3 defines the fundamental boundary between memory and authority.
-While an agent’s memory, historical context, prior approvals, and remembered workflows can inform evaluation, they do **not** constitute execution authority.
+Exhibit G3 defines the memory-authority boundary.
+While agent memory and historical context may inform evaluation, they do **not** authorize execution.

 ---